 This is only possible because nix allows us to pin down the set of package definitions to a specific git commit of the nix package registry.

 Nix is far from perfect.
 Early on we had a lot of problems with slow rebuild times, which we could resolve by using the great cachix binary cache.
 Additionally Nix is very hard to install.
 This is a stumbling block for a lot of people.
 Especially when using certain macOS systems you cannot even install nix at all.
 Luckily most of the nix problems, like the macOS issues will be solved with time.

 Once nix is set up, it's usually working very well.
 Over time the benefits of nix really outweight the time spent on solving nix-specific problems.
 The rising industry adoption of Nix is a good indicator for this.
 Cool companies like Shopify are progressively adopting Nix.

 At digitally induced we believe that highest quality software is built on solid foundations.
 Nix is technological superior to any other existing package manager.
-Therefore we belive it's right to make nix a hard requirement of IHP.
+Therefore we believe it's right to make nix a hard requirement of IHP.

 Feel free to share this post on Twitter, Reddit, Hacker News or anywhere else on the internet :)

 To get notified about the latest updates, subscribe to the IHP newsletter.